Ahmad Band: 1998: Formation

-The band remains inactive since 1999, where Dhani and Andra found even biggger success in Dewa 19's new formation (notably with Once as their new vocalist, and Tyo Nugros recruited into Dewa 19) through the album releases of "Bintang Lima" in 2000, "Cintailah Cinta" in 2002, "Laskar Cinta" in 2004, and "Republik Cinta" in 2006.
+The band remains inactive since 1999, where Dhani and Andra found even bigger success in Dewa 19's new formation (notably with Once as their new vocalist, and Tyo Nugros recruited into Dewa 19) through the album releases of "Bintang Lima" in 2000, "Cintailah Cinta" in 2002, "Laskar Cinta" in 2004, and "Republik Cinta" in 2006.
 Andra also found success in his solo project "Andra and the Backbone" with Stevie Item (also known as the member of Deadsquad).
 Even during the hiatus of Dewa 19, Dhani also formed other groups such as "T.R.I.A.D", "Mahadewa", "The Rock", and become one of the judge for Indonesian Idol and X Factor Indonesia, leaving Ahmad Band out of the equation.